-Marc L. Smith Associate Professor of Computer Science
+Marc L. Smith Associate Professor and Chair of Computer Science

 Professor Smith earned his BS, MS, and PhD degrees from the University of Central Florida.
 He worked for AT&T for fifteen years, in several different IT capacities, during which time his PhD studies were sponsored by AT&T’s Doctoral Support Program.
 His research spans elements of theoretical and experimental computer science, in the area of parallel and distributed computation.
 His interests include models of concurrency, bioinformatics (specifically, computational phylogeny), and programming languages (semantics, paradigms, and unifying theories).

 - BS, MS, PhD, University of Central Florida

 Download images for non-commercial use, photo credit required.

 Before joining Vassar in Fall 2006, I was an assistant professor at Colby College for five (5) years, beginning Fall 2001.
 Prior to my transition to academia, I worked for AT&T for fifteen (15) years, in several different internal IT capacities, including applications and systems development and support, and IT infrastructure systems engineering.
 One of the very special opportunities I had while working for AT&T was to be sponsored in its Doctoral Support Program, which enabled me to go back to school full-time to earn my PhD in Computer Science from the University of Central Florida in Orlando.